A13X9/circles-with-paperJS/README.md

 # Circles with PaperJS
-Fun experiments with paperJS and HowlerJS using HTML and Javascript.
+Fun experiments using HTML and Javascript with paperJS and Howler JS.

 paperJS available at http://paperjs.org/